zzw890827/aws-sap-questions/README.md

     }
     ```

-  Developers working in account 1111-1111-1111 complain that they cannot create Amazon S3 buckets.
-How should the Administrator address this problem?
     - [ ] A. Add s3 :CreateBucket with "Allow" effect to the SCP.
     - [ ] B. Remove the account from the OU and attach the SCP directly to account 1111-1111-1111.
     - [ ] C. Instruct the Developers to add Amazon S3 permissions to their IAM entities.